Medical Cannabis – a new opportunity to invest in Malta

 - Acquire a letter of intent from Malta Enterprise.

-- Follow all the principles, including any international obligations resulting from an agreement to which Malta may from time to time be a party to.
+- Follow all the principles, including any international obligations resulting from an agreement to which Malta may from time to time be a part of.

 - Obey all the principles that relate to the production and quality standards of products for medicinal and/or research purposes.